duke-compsci290-spring2018/final-project-team-12/README.md

 -a fake admin button is provided on login so that you may test the site (without us having to disclose Google Account Login information)
 Normally one would proceed to Login with Google (Through OAuth 2.0).
 This will log them in to their existing account or will make a new account for them.
 One can also proceed as a guest (no login), but in this case they cannot play the game, only observe.

+Google Accounts for testing - cs290a@gmail.com, password: iloveweb      cs290b@gmail.com, password: iloveweb

+View different sections by clicking on the dashboard at the bottom of the page.